-Richard is a Canadian paint brush manufacture.
-Currently they have a limited range available from Mypaintbrush, or buy the full range from Canada and shipping over.
+Richard is a Canadian paintbrush manufacture.
+Currently they have a limited range available online.
+Or you can have access to the full range from Canada which means shipping over.
 They are what I’d call a premium brush.
 Very high-quality bristles & ergonomically designed.
 I love the sheer number of filaments in the brush and length of them.
-It holds loads of paint and lays of very well.
+It holds loads of paint and lays off very well, especially in emulsion.
 What I don’t like is the density and length of the filaments when it’s wash out time!
 The amount of material it holds can make it a chore to wash out, taking significantly longer to clean.
 Also buying from the UK you only get access to a limited range.
 Price is in the £10-£15 area, so not cheap, but a very nice brush.
 A solid 8/10 for me.
 Easily one of the best paintbrushes out there.

 A massive USA brand, although better known for their rollers than brushes.
 They make rollers for a host of other brands; chances are high you’ve used their stuff and not known it.
 Premier have 3 main blends available.
 My preference is the Morton firm blend.
-It’s a great brush for your thicker paints like Dulux Dimond matt and Armstead Anti mould.
+It’s a great brush for your thicker paints like Dulux Diamond matt and Armstead Anti mould.
 Good pickup and laying off.
 Nice ergonomics and wash out very well.
 I don’t like the filming length, I feel it could be a touch longer.
 Currently only available online buy clicking here, or limited trade paint outlets, but I believe that’s going to improve soon.
 Price wise… £10 – £15 a brush depending on size.
 Solid 7.5/10

 ProDec Ice Fusion